gloapio/Intro-to-Python-Final/proposal.md

 ## In the world of software, most everything takes longer to implement than you expect.
 And so it's not uncommon to accomplish less in a fixed amount of time than you hope.

 ### In a sentence (or list of features), define a GOOD outcome for your final project.
 I.e., what WILL you accomplish no matter what?
+TODO

 Snake movement and eating orbs

 Poles that shrink the snake

-Wall collisions that trigger a falling game over.
+Wall collisions cause falling

 A way to keep score

 Increading difficulty thats manageable
-TODO

 ### In a sentence (or list of features), define a BETTER outcome for your final project.
 I.e., what do you THINK you can accomplish before the final project's deadline?

 TODO

 Static pole for increasing difficulty

-Visuals and sounds to indicate good or bad standing in the game A simple difficulty scaling system (more speed, and more orbs).
+Visuals and sounds to indicate good or bad standing in the game

+A simple difficulty scaling system (more speed, and more orbs).

 A game background that is captivating

 ### In a sentence (or list of features), define a BEST outcome for your final project.
 I.e., what do you HOPE to accomplish before the final project's deadline?

 TODO

-Hazard zones that damage the snake.
+Damage to snake

-Power-ups or power-downs that affect gameplay.
+Power-ups or power-down.

-A high-score system with persistence.
+A high-score system

-Polished visual effects and sound design.
+Great visual effects and sound design.

-A tutorial or introductory sequence
+A tutorial

 ## In a paragraph or more, outline your next steps.
 What new skills will you need to acquire?
 What topics will you need to research?
 If working with one of two classmates, who will do what?